The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis

-Figure \ref{fig:BAPex} illustrates the problem in a two-dimensional diagram where one dimension is space (i.e. quay length), and the other one is time (i.e. planning horizon).
-Each ship is depicted as a rectangle whose dimensions are the ship length and handling time.
-The latter is the time spent by the ship at the berth (i.e. unloading and loading) Each ship usually has a fixed time window defined by its expected start and finish time.
-Although ships can arrive before their berth time but they will need to wait at the port.
+Figure \ref{fig:BAPex} illustrates the problem in a two-dimensional diagram where one dimension is space (quay length), and the other one is time (the planning horizon).
+We depict each ship as a rectangle whose dimensions are the ship length and handling time, the time the ship spends at the berth (i.e., during unloading and loading) Each ship usually has a fixed time window defined by its expected start and finish time.
+Although ships can arrive before their berthing time, they will need to wait at the port.
 Similarly, ships can be allowed to exceed the expected finish time incurring in a delay.
-We denote the entire time that the ship spends at the port by the ship (i.e waiting time plus berthing time) is denoted as the \textit{service} time.
-Any non-overlapping disposition of the ship rectangles within the decision space defines a feasible solution for the BAP.
+We denote the entire time that the ship spends at the port (i.e waiting time plus berthing period) as the "service time."
+Any non-overlapping positioning of the ship rectangles within the decision space defines a feasible solution for the BAP.

-The BAP variants can be classified depending on how the berths are distributed along the quay.
-In the \textit{discrete} BAP, the quay is divided into a discrete set of berths where only one ship is allowed to berth at a time whereas in the \textit{continuous} BAP, the ships can berth anywhere along the quay as long as they respect a safety distances from the other ships.
-Furthermore, the BAP can either be \textit{static} or \textit{dynamic}.
-In the \textit{static} variant, it is assumed that all ships are at the port when the berth planning is done whereas in the \textit{dynamic} version ships can arrive while the planning is in process.
+We can classify the BAP variants according to how the berths are distributed along the quay.
+In the \textit{discrete} BAP, we divide the quay into a discrete set of berths, with only one ship allowed to one berth at a time, whereas in the \textit{continuous} BAP, the ships can berth anywhere along the quay as long as they maintain {a safe distance} from the other ships.
+Moreover, the BAP can be either \textit{static} or \textit{dynamic}.
+In the \textit{static} variant, we assume that all ships are at the port when the berth planning is done, whereas in the \textit{dynamic} version, we assume that ships can arrive while the planning is in process.

 {The efficient planning of a terminal requires the vessels to abide by their schedules.
 Thus, efficient vessel scheduling is also a critical aspect, not only for the carriers, but also for the terminal operators.
 The design of vessel schedules can be modeled mathematically as the Vessel Scheduling Problem (VSP).
 The VSP aims at determining the sailing speeds between consecutive ports in the route (i.e., voyage legs) in order to optimize the vessels' fuel consumption and turnaround time at port and the number of vessels required to operate the route with a given frequency.}